 - Christopher Hoile, Stage Door (AtG's Messiah, December 2015)

 He is perhaps best known as "Canadian opera's enfant not-so-terrible" through his company, Against the Grain Theatre (AtG).
 As its founder and artistic director, Ivany is leading the chamber opera movement by producing industry-changing productions.
-They have produced La bohème in a bar, Pelléas et Mélisande in an outdoor courtyard, Figaro's Wedding in an actual wedding venue, a staged/choreographed Handel's Messiah (Dora Mavor Moore winner), Britten's The Turn of the Screw in a converted attic and most recently they broke the rules by successfully mashing up Schubert's Die schöne Müllerin with Messiaen's Harawi in a Queen West art gallery.
+They have produced La bohème in a bar, Pelléas et Mélisande in an outdoor courtyard, Figaro's Wedding in an actual wedding venue (Dora Mavor Moore winner), a staged/choreographed Handel's AtG’s Messiah (Dora Mavor Moore winner), Britten's The Turn of the Screw in a converted attic and broke the rules by successfully mashing up Schubert's Die schöne Müllerin with Messiaen's Harawi in a Queen West art gallery.
 These productions caused NOW Magazine to say, "Against the Grain Theatre proves itself one of the city's most inventive young companies.”
 AtG has renewed opera by presenting newly translated and adapted librettos by Joel Ivany using "his characteristic bawdy wit.”

 - Georgia Straight

 He has worked with Washington National Opera, Bard Summerscape, Deutsche Oper Berlin, The Wexford Festival, Opera Holland Park, The Norwegian National Opera and Lyric Opera Studio Weimar.
-He is a recipient of numerous scholarships and grants through such funding bodies as the Canada Arts Council, The Bras Family Foundation, Theatre Ontario, and holds a music degree from Western University and an artist diploma in Opera Directing from the University of Toronto.
+He is a recipient of numerous scholarships and grants through such funding bodies as the Canada Arts Council, The Bras Family Foundation, Theatre Ontario, and holds a music degree from Western University (where he was recently inducted into the Faculty of Music Wall of Fame joining fellow Western graduates Michael Schade and Adrianne Pieczonka) and an artist diploma in Opera Directing from the University of Toronto.